TROYTRON/bahhugss/docs/TMM 7.md

 **DISCLAIMER**: Due to the nature of closed beta, I have made sure to include public sources for all relevant information about Terra Invicta's mechanics.
-Any divergence from those sources is purely wishful thinking on my part and does not reflect the actual state of the game.
+Any divergence from those sources is purely speculative thinking on my part related to the scenario, and does not reflect anything about the actual state of the game.

 # ARCOLOGY MECHANICS